PrestaShop/docs/basics/installation/_index.md

 #### Creating a database for your shop

-If you are installing PrestaShop on a web server, then you must create the database and give access to a privileged user.
+If you install PrestaShop on a web server, you must create the database and give access to a privileged user.
 You will need this user's credentials to configure PrestaShop during the installation process.

 ##### Using phpMyAdmin